 "A good search performance is vital for eCommerce companies, so it's quite surprising to see how poor the Core Web Vitals scores are in this sector," said Ryte Co-Founder and Chief Evangelist Marcus Tandler.
 "There are a lot of quick wins that can be achieved, but it's key that companies act quickly to be well prepared for Google's new push towards a better user experience" Tandler added.

 To get a complete picture of the data and results, download the full “Website User Experience: The UK Ecommerce Sector is Unprepared for Google’s Core Web Vitals” industry study here.

-Some of the world’s most renowned companies, like Daimler, Allianz, and Sixt, trust in the Ryte technology to reach their website’s full potential.
+Some of the world’s most renowned companies including Daimler, Allianz, and Sixt trust Ryte technology to help reach their website’s full potential.
 For more information, visit ryte.com.